 Planting Individually

-To plant individually, push them into the ground, leaving just the tip of the set exposed.
-If you have excellent soil then this is really easy.
+To plant individually, push them into the ground, exposing just the set's tip.
+If you have excellent soil, then this is really easy.

-If your soil is a little more solid, it may be trickier to just push them in.
-Instead, use a dipper or wooden handle on one of your garden tools to make a hole before popping the set into it.
+If your soil is a little more solid, it may be trickier just to push them in.
+Instead, use a dibber or wooden handle on one of your garden tools to make a hole before popping the set into it.

-The main concern for your sets until they are established will be birds.
+Birds will be the main concern for your sets until they are established.
 They like to pick up the sets and fly off with them!

 How far apart you plant your onions will depend on the expected size of the final bulb.
-You want to keep most onions roughly 10cm apart from the next bulb in all directions.
-If growing large bulb onions, maybe make this 15cm.
+Most onions should be roughly 10cm apart from the next bulb in all directions.
+If you are growing large bulb onions, maybe make this 15cm.

 Planting In Rows